tube0013/tube_gateways/README.md

 ## Zigbee2MQTT
 *For Zigbee2mqtt - Only the CC2652p based gateway is supported at this time:*

 No need to pass any devices through to Zigbee2MQTT docker container setups.
-    The docker containers for Zigbee2MQTT do not seem to work well with mdns, so use the ip address of the coordinator here:
+The docker containers for Zigbee2MQTT do not seem to work well with mdns, so use the ip address of the coordinator here.

-    in the Zigbee2MQTT `configuration.yaml`
+    in the Zigbee2MQTT `configuration.yaml`:

     ```
     serial: